 LC Slump Note

 We ‘fess up.
 We just sort of like saying “slump.”
 It sounds so…bohemian.
 We just sort of like eating slump, too.
-Its taste is perhaps best described as somewhat boho as well, but in the best possible way–a sort of communion of cake and dumpling traditions.
+Its taste is perhaps best described as somewhat boho as well, but in the best possible way–a communion of cake and dumpling, if you will.

 Stone Fruit Slump Recipe